 The following June, I was interviewed by the lovely Gena Kirby of the Progressive Parenting radio show and in August, Babble named PSMM as one of the top 50 mom blogs in 2011.
 I’ve shared the courage it took to trust my body in a post called Birth – Letting Go and Embracing My Body, and laughed at myself within Lessons in Mommy Land.
 Guest posts have included a breathtaking birth story of a mother who wanted a home birth after two c-sections and a special post by the passionate January Harshe of Birth Without Fear.
 I’ve also linked up with the dynamic Kelli Stapleton of Birth Stories on Demand to build the largest collection of Plus Size Birth Stories.
 I’ve developed such remarkable connections and am honored by the encouragement I’ve received.
 It has been quite an exciting year and you could say I’ve come a long way from: “Flowers are nice, pretty, and good.
 I like flowers and you should.”

 The Plus Size Mommy Memoirs blog and Facebook page wouldn’t be what it is today without the support of my family, my incredible editor, the awesome ladies who help manage the Facebook page, and most importantly YOU!
 It’s the readers of this blog and followers of the page who make every moment I dedicate to this effort more than worth it.
 Thank you for your support!
+I can’t believe it’s my first Blog-iversary!
 Here’s to the next year of PSMM…

 PSMM community members join in the celebration!